Joe Morgan, driving force of Big Red Machine, dies at 77

 Morgan recognized his place on one of baseball’s all-time greatest teams.

-He is survived by his wife of 30 years, Theresa;r twin daughters Kelly and Ashley; and daughters Lisa and Angela from his first marriage to Gloria Morgan.
+He is survived by his wife of 30 years, Theresa; twin daughters Kelly and Ashley; and daughters Lisa and Angela from his first marriage to Gloria Morgan.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports